neams-th-coe/cardinal/doc/content/tutorials/gas_compact.md

 contain [!ac](TRISO) particles, this indicates that *all* cells in a fuel compact "underneath" level 1 will be set to the same temperature.
-Because the fuel compacts are homogenized in the heat conduction model, this multiphysics coupling is just an approximation to the true physics, where each layer in the [!ac](TRISO) particles, as well as the graphite matrix, have different average temperatures.
+Because the fuel compacts are homogenized in the heat conduction model, this multiphysics coupling is just an approximation to the true physics.
 Cardinal supports resolved [!ac](TRISO) multiphysics coupling, provided the solid mesh explicitly resolves the [!ac](TRISO) particles.

 Because OpenMC is coupled by temperature to MOOSE, Cardinal automatically